grammyjs/website/site/docs/guide/context.md

 bot.on("message", (ctx) => {
   // `txt` will be a `string` when processing text messages.
   // It will be `undefined` if the received message does not have any message text,
-  // e.g. photos, stickers, and other messages. const txt = ctx.message.text;
+  // e.g.,photos, stickers, and other messages.
+  const txt = ctx.message.text;
 });
 ```

-Similarly, you can access other properties of the message object, e.g. `ctx.message.chat` for information about the chat where the message was sent.
+Similarly, you can access other properties of the message object, e.g., `ctx.message.chat` for information about the chat where the message was sent.
-Check out the [part about `Message`s in the Telegram Bot API Reference](https://core.telegram.org/bots/api#message) to see which data is available.
+Check out the [part about `Message`s in the Telegram Bot API Reference](https://core.telegram.org/bots/api#message) to see the available data.
-Alternatively, you can simply use autocomplete in your code editor to see the possible options.
+Alternatively, you can simply use Autocomplete in your code editor to see the possible options.

 If you register your listener for other types, `ctx` will also give you information about those.
 Example: